-The Mechanics of Fluids, Soils and Structures Research Group covers a spectrum of research across four major areas: (1) Environmental and Industrial Fluid Mechanics; (2) Soil Mechanics; (3) Structural Mechanics; and (4) Transport Studies.
+The Fluid Mechanics Research Group covers a spectrum of research across four major areas: (1) Environmental and Industrial Fluid Mechanics; (2) Soil Mechanics; (3) Structural Mechanics; and (4) Transport Studies.

 Research in Environmental and Industrial Fluid Mechanics primarily focuses on (i) hydrodynamics of free-surface flows; (ii) mechanics of fluid-sediment interactions and transport; and (iii) thermophysical properties of fluids and metrology.
 These areas cover environmental and industrial flows at multiple scales, from sub-mm to kilometres.
 Studies of free-surface flows focus on open-channel flows, coastal processes, eco-hydraulics, flow-porous-bed interfaces, and liquid-solid impacts.
 Research on fluid-sediment interactions concentrates on sediment transport in unidirectional and oscillatory flows and on gravity currents.
 Experimental fluid metrology and thermodynamics characterise properties of fluids in a wide range of temperatures, pressures, scales and compositions, including extreme conditions.
 A historical sketch of the School's Fluid Mechanics research can be found here.